JoanneleeMhanna/CoFounder-Challenge/README.md

 ### Solution Instructions
 #### Tools and Requirements to see your replicate your Results
-1. Example requirement
+1. Figma
 #### Commands to execute and see your Results
 1. Example command

 ### Help used
-1. Example entry ChatGPT
+1. ChatGPT/Anima(figma plugin)

 ### Optional Remarks
 If you want to document anything about this challenge for me to see.
 Please feel free to send me a private message (f.e. an E-Mail) if you do not want to add something publicly.